The Governance Layer

 CivicAide

 CivicAide started as a Coda doc for one part-time councilmember processing 200-page council packets.
-As frontier models and agent frameworks matured, so did the ambition — from personal toolkit to open-source infrastructure for the entire municipal organization.
+As frontier models and agent frameworks matured, so did the ambition, from personal toolkit to open-source governance infrastructure for the entire municipal organization.
+Currently built on Anthropic's infrastructure, designed so cities are never locked to a single provider.

 The Origin